-The negative side of merchant cash advance is that it an expensive funding option as factor fee is involved.
-If you have exhausted all the other financing option, only and only then, apply for a merchant cash advance.
+The negative side of merchant cash advance is that it an expensive funding option as a factor fee is involved.
+If you have exhausted all the other financing options, only and only then, apply for a merchant cash advance.

 OTHER FUNDING OPTIONS FOR FIRST-TIME BUSINESS LOANS

 Most of the small business managers rely on business credit cards to fund their small businesses.
 If you are applying for the business loan for the first time or looking for some extra money for your startup, then go with credit cards.
 The reason behind this is that you don’t need to have a stellar credit score, a two-year-old business, and massive annual revenue for a business credit card.
 As the focus is on the personal credit score, so make sure you have a decent credit score.